Preparing Your Accounts Data Before Going Live on Navigator

 This allows Navigator to allocate payments against specific invoices.

-Alongside the detailed invoice reports, you must also provide a written note confirming your totals, for example:
+Alongside the detailed reports, include a written summary of your totals.

 • Sales ledger total outstanding balance: £X